-- supply back catalogues of their digital files, making their books immediately accessible and reducing the need to process individual book requests
+- Supply back catalogues of their digital files, making their books immediately accessible on our website to qualifiying members and reducing the need to process individual book requests.

 Benefits for publishers:

-- we have thosands of organisational members and reach 16 per cent of UK schools.
+- We have thousands of organisational members and reach over 28.5 per cent of UK schools.